Originally published: 25 March 2026

 S1, S2 & S3 Safety Footwear Explained: What Do They Mean?

 When buying safety footwear, you will often see classifications such as S1, S2 and S3.
-These ratings are essential for understanding the level of protection a pair of boots or shoes provides.
+These ratings are important because they show the level of protection a pair of work boots or safety shoes is designed to provide.

-For UK businesses purchasing footwear for teams, choosing the correct rating is critical.
-The wrong choice can result in inadequate protection or unnecessary discomfort.
+For UK businesses purchasing safety footwear for teams, choosing the correct rating is essential.
+The wrong footwear can leave workers under-protected, while over-specifying can reduce comfort or lead to unnecessary cost.

-For a full overview of available options, see our Safety Footwear Explained guide.
+For a wider overview of footwear types, see our Safety Footwear Explained guide.

 š Browse all footwear: Workwear Footwear